Full route for the London Marathon 2022 and how to get to the start line

-London Marathon 2022: what is the route, where does it start, finish line and how to get to it?
+London Marathon route 2022: detailed course map, spectator route, where does it start, finish line location

-The world famous London Marathon is returning to the capital city next weekend.
+The world famous London Marathon is returning to the capital city this weekend.
 Thousands of runners will be taking part in the run.

 Started in 1981, the marathon will see many taking to the streets of London in a bid to raise money as well as simply pull off the achievement of completing a marathon.
 Expect plenty of fancy dress in the ranks.

-It will take place in October once again, with the exact date being Sunday 2 October - which is just over a week away.
+It will take place in October once again, with the exact date being Sunday 2 October.
 However despite taking place later in the year, it is the same route that you have come to expect from the London Marathon.

 Most Popular